frarossi2607/MotionTestBenchMaster/Logical/00_AID/Modules/Module_Types/ITC_Global.typ

 Signal = 1: the signal remains at 1 during 20 containers in exit machine.*)
+		FciSampling : BOOL; (*Signal recived from FCI: FCI Sampling*) EarlierContainersStopOpened : BOOL; (*signal = 1: the infeed bottles stop will be open, in order to anticipate infeed conveyor running
+Signal =0: the infeed bottles stop is closed , machine don't load bottles*)
-		FciSampling : BOOL; (*Signal recived from FCI: FCI Sampling*) MachineSpeed : INT; (*The readed value from the filler main frequency inverter or tachometer is multiplied by a coefficient to give container/min.
+		MachineSpeed : INT; (*The readed value from the filler main frequency inverter or tachometer is multiplied by a coefficient to give container/min.

 This value should be accurate and refresh at least every 100ms*)
 		OutletConveyorSpeed : INT; (*[dm/min] This signal is used to synchronize the discharge conveyors (reject table and next conveyors following the first discharge conveyor).
 This value should be accurate and refresh at least every 100ms*)
 	END_STRUCT;
 	CviFlr_Type : 	STRUCT